macarthur-lab/clinvar/README.md

 1. Download the latest XML and TXT dumps from ClinVar FTP.
 2. Parse the XML file using [src/parse_clinvar_xml.py](src/parse_clinvar_xml.py) to extract fields of interest into a flat file.
-3. Sort on genomic coordinates (we use GRCh37).
+3. Sort on genomic coordinates.
 4. Normalize using [our Python implementation](https://github.com/ericminikel/minimal_representation/blob/master/normalize.py) of [vt normalize](http://genome.sph.umich.edu/wiki/Variant_Normalization) (see [[Tan 2015]]).
 The output file [clinvar_allele_trait_pairs.tsv.gz](clinvar_allele_trait_pairs.tsv.gz) after this step contains the variant-condition specific ClinVar records.
 5. Join the TXT file using [src/join_data.R](src/join_data.R) to aggregate interpretations from multiple submitters independent of conditions.
 6. Sort and de-duplicate  (this removes dups arising from duplicate records in the TXT dump).
 The output file [clinvar_alleles.tsv.gz](clinvar_alleles.tsv.gz) after this step contains the variant-specific aggregated data.